Introduction: What is a KNX IP Interface?

 Key Takeaways

-- KNX IP Interface = Bridge between KNX and Ethernet
+- IP Interface = Bridge between KNX and Ethernet

 - Supports ETS programming, tunneling, and remote access